 GeForce Now is a great option for gamers who are waiting out the GPU market crunch.
-As the only cloud gaming service with a solid Free plan (as opposed to a free trial), it’s an excellent way to get your gaming fix—provided you have a compatible games library of your own.
+As one of the only cloud gaming services with a Free plan and access to multiple free-to-play games, it’s an excellent way to get your gaming fix—provided you have a compatible games library of your own.
 The paid plans are also good, with the same bring-your-own-games caveat.

 Price When Reviewed